Fees are payable at the start of the session.

 International students are non-Australian residents studying either in or outside Australia.

-Fees for Australian students enrolled in the Doctor of Information Technology are $4200 AUD per 8 point subject.
+Fees for international students enrolled in the Doctor of Information Technology are $4200 AUD per 8 point subject.
 Please note that the first four subjects of the Doctorate are 16 point (double) subjects.

 You can pay your fees in three ways: